How To Demand A Medical Breakthrough: Lessons From The AIDS Fight

 Within days the FDA agreed to meet.
 In a couple months, officials opened up the policy on access to experimental drugs.

 France says the two prongs of ACT UP's strategy were equally important.
-The aggressive protests got them a foot in the door, but it wouldn't have made a difference if they hadn't done the homework needed to offer workable proposals once they did get a meeting.
+The aggressive protests got them a foot in the door, but it wouldn't have made a difference if they hadn't done the homework needed to offer insightful and viable proposals once they did get a meeting.

 "What made this work was not just the anger.
 But the anger coupled with the intelligence," says France.